 Here, little kids and big kids can learn about earth’s plants, animals and early civilizations.
 They even have a section dedicated to sustainable energy and farming principles that children can experience first-hand through activity stations.

 The rest of the garden

 There are many theme gardens, 19 in all, that exhibit a full range of botanical beauty.
 One of my favorites was called “A Woman’s Garden” – not because I’m so in touch with my feminine side, but because it is filled with sculpture and features a very nice reflecting pond.

 Visit the Dallas Arboretum

-The Dallas Arboretum is open daily 9 a.m.-5 p.m with occasional closures for holidays or other unexpected natural events.
+The Dallas Arboretum is open daily at 9 a.m. until 5 p.m with occasional closures for holidays or other unexpected natural events.
 Visit their website for the latest information.